dsyer/dependency-hell/README.md

 Then a user wants to write an app that depends on the library and would like to re-use the parent, let's say for other features that we haven't included in the simple sample.
-He does that and finds that (boo, hoo), the reactor version is messed up.
+He does that and finds that (boo, hoo), the Reactor version is messed up.
 The relationships for the app can be summarised like this:

 ```